Short-length SSVEP data extension by a novel generative adversarial networks based framework: Discussion

 \section{Discussion}

 In recent years, enhancing the classification performance of SSVEPs with limited calibration data is a hot research topic, which empower the practicality of various BCI applications \cite{pan2022SSVEPNet, wong2020msTRCA, wang2022SST, jorajuria2022OSTDA}.
-To this end, modelling an efficient classification method requiring less calibration data or create supplemented synthetic data to enlarge the size of the training dataset are most commonly strategies.
-Nevertheless, in this study, we proposed a novel pipeline that leverage the subject-invariant properties of SSVEPs to address this issue.
+To this end, modelling an efficient classification method requiring less calibration data or create supplemented synthetic data to enlarge the size of the training dataset is the most commonly strategy.
+Nevertheless, in this study, we proposed a novel pipeline to address this issue.
 Specifically, we developed a GAN-based model, i.e., TEGAN, which could be used to extend the data length of SSVEP data.
-TEGAN seeks to learn the mapping relationship between short-time and long-time signals through an adversarial game training paradigm.
-Concretely, the generator is responsible for extracting signal features from the short-time SSVEP data and reconstructing the long-time SSVEP data.
+TEGAN seeks to learn the mapping relationship between short-length and long-length signals through an adversarial game training paradigm.
+Concretely, the generator is responsible for extracting signal features from the short-length SSVEP data and reconstructing the long-length SSVEP data.
 The discriminator assists the generator to improve the quality of the generated data by learning the discrepancy information between the real and fake long-time signal.
 To enhance the performance of TEGAN and mitigate the unstable training process of GAN, the two-stage training strategy and LeCam divergence regularization term are incorporated in the network design.
 We have designed several experiments to evaluate the effectiveness of TEGAN on two public datasets (4-class and 12-class), and achieved remarkable results under some certain conditions.
 However, we also have discovered some intriguing phenomena after analyzing the experimental results.
 To uncover the reasons behind these phenomena, here we discuss the potential value of our proposed method and analyze its current limitations, pointing out future research directions.